Yizong98/Udacity_Algo-DS-Nano/explain.md

 Space Complexity:

-1. O(n) where n refers to total number of possible paths in the directory, also the size of call stack in recursion.
+1. O(m) where m refers to the maximum depth of a file in the orginal directory.
+This is because when using recursion, we determine the space by the longest stream of active stack frames.

 Time Complexity:

 1. O(n) where n refers to total number of possible paths in the directory.
+This is because we need to check all possible paths, which means we need to go through every possible directory, sub-directory, file, etc.

 Design Choice: